christopherfanning/tic-tac-toe/README.md

   * Display of which player won the game
   * Display of cat's game (Draw condition)
   * Don't allow clicks after gameover condition.
+  * Hosted live
   * This readme file

 ### Technology used: ###
 * javascipt ES6
 * html
 * CSS
-* Bootstrap for the layout and sensible default styles.
+* Bootstrap for the layout and default styles.